isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

-Way back in December we started talking about the new `NCI-GDC Data Portal <https://gdc-portal.nci.nih.gov/>`_ which includes the hg38 alignments.
-At that time, those were part of isb-cgc:hg38_data_previews.
-At this point they've matured into three data sets:
+Way back in December we started talking about the new `NCI-GDC Data Portal <https://gdc-portal.nci.nih.gov/>`_ which includes both hg19 and hg38 alignments.
+At that time, those were part of isb-cgc:hg19_data_previews and isb-cgc:hg38_data_previews.
+Now, at this point they've matured into three data sets:

 - isb-cgc:TCGA_bioclin_v0
 - isb-cgc:TCGA_hg19_data_v0